Generic name: desmopressin [ des-moe-PRES-in ]

 - Urinary retention, history of—Use is not recommended in patients with these conditions.
 May increase risk of fluid retention (body swelling).

 Proper use of desmopressin

-Limit the amount of fluids you drink from 1 hour before using desmopressin and until 8 hours after.
+Limit the amount of fluids you drink from 1 hour before using this medicine and until 8 hours after.
 Also avoid drinks containing caffeine or alcohol before bedtime.

 Keep the tablet under your tongue until it has fully dissolved.
-Do not use desmopressin with water.
+Do not use this medicine with water.

 Your doctor may instruct you to empty your bladder before bedtime.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For oral dosage form (tablets):